harrycresswell/harry/content/page/things.md

 ## Active projects

-[Practical Hugo](https://practicalhugo.com) is a course on building resilient websites with [Hugo](/topics/hugo).
-I’m in the process of putting together and if all goes to plan it will launch in Spring 2022.
+[Practical Hugo](https://practicalhugo.com) is a course on building leaner, faster, more resilient websites with [Hugo](/topics/hugo).
+I plan to release the first season later this year.

 [Local London](https://locallondon.life) is a directory of independent, London based food & drink makers.
 I started the project with my friend Rozzy in response to the Covid-19 lockdown, to help support local makers.
 It’s now run by [Rebekka](https://rebekkawrites.com/).